soarlab/KULFI/README.md

 ## 4. Steps to Execute
 #### 4.1 Automated Execution using Python Script (Recommended)
+If steps mentioned in this section does not work for you then follow the manual steps mentioned in section 4.2

 #### 4.2 Manual Execution using built-in command line option
+If you face any issue while following steps in section 4.1, you could try below steps manually.
+In case, section 4.1 worked for you, then you could skip this section.

 ##### Step 1: Compile "Corrupt.c" at KULFI/src/other
     Before running the fault pass, first compile the Corrupt.c using below command:
     $ clang -O1 -emit-llvm Corrupt.c -c -o Corrupt.bc